aws/aws-cdk/packages/aws-cdk-lib/aws-autoscaling/README.md

 });
 ```

-Alternatively, for more control, you can create an `AutoScalingGroup` from a supplied `LaunchTemplate`:
+Alternatively, to enable more advanced features, you can create an `AutoScalingGroup` from a supplied `LaunchTemplate`:

 ```ts
 declare const vpc: ec2.Vpc;